shoui520/shoui520.github.io/docs/shouimethod.md

 At this stage, I don't think you need to fuss too much about immersion content variety.
 Sticking with anime is fine, but I did venture out to J-drama and YouTube videos around this stage too.

-Some of you may be wondering... *really?
+Some of you may be wondering: "*Really?
 Raw listening on day 1?
-That's ridiculous.*
+That's ridiculous.*"
 And I know— raw listening is hard.
 That's why the majority of people postpone it inevitably.
 "I'm not ready yet, maybe I need to Anki more/read more/use JP subs more etc..."
 This is a cycle that **never ends**.